 “Are you still sleeping and taking your rest?”

 Is there anger in those words?
-Quite possibly, though obviously I can’t say that for certain.
+I don’t know.
 At the very least they seem to carry a fair amount of exasperated disappointment.
 If you’ve ever felt frustrated, betrayed or let down by people who you thought would be there for you but weren’t, Jesus fully understands the feeling.

 So where does this leave us?
 Obviously Jesus has experienced more mental and emotional anguish than any of us, and he was let down by his loved ones when he needed them most.
 That covers two potential aspects of mental illness, but there’s plenty more where those came from.